 Memorial Hospital of Converse County's rich history starts like many hospitals of the Old West—out of desperation.
 In the late 1800s, Douglas, Wyoming, was the end of the line for the railroad.
 Prospectors, land men, and immigrants all found themselves departing the train in Douglas, looking for a new life or for alternative routes through the West.
 At that time, agriculture was limited to huge ranches that spanned the county and healthcare was left up to fate and home remedies.

 Concerned that Douglas did not have a real doctor, area ranchers pooled their money together to bring a doctor to Douglas from back east.
 Families who paid to bring the doctor were able to use his services.
 Over time, more physicians moved to Douglas, establishing individual practices, working out of the homes of the sick or from their own offices.

 Memorial Hospital was established in 1942.
-The hospital was located at a World War II prisoner of war camp infirmary just outside of Douglas (see photo at top of page).
-In 1950, a new "modern" hospital was built just east of downtown.
-The building served as the hospital until 1983, when construction was completed on the current 4-story hospital building.
-In 2001, the hospital officially changed its name to Memorial Hospital of Converse County and opened a new 2-story wing and new hospital entrance.
+The hospital was located at a World War II prisoner-of-war camp infirmary just outside of Douglas (see photo at top of page).
+In 1950, a new, modern hospital was built just east of downtown.
+The building served as the hospital until 1983, when construction was completed on the current four-story hospital building.
+In 2001, the hospital officially changed its name to Memorial Hospital of Converse County and opened a new two-story wing and new hospital entrance.

-In 2013, the hospital partnered with the Studer Group to help focus efforts on quality improvement, new values and behavioral standards were established, and the hospital's robotic surgery program was launched with the purchase of Wyoming's 1st and only da Vinci Si Surgical System.
+In 2013, the hospital partnered with the Studer Group to help focus efforts on quality improvement, establishing new values and behavioral standards.
+The hospital's robotic surgery program was launched with the purchase of Wyoming's first and only da Vinci Si Surgical System.

 All photos provided courtesy of the Wyoming Pioneer Memorial Museum, Douglas, Wyoming.